-Smoothies with fruit, or vegetables, fruit/vegetable combined and milk are another popular combination food offered at lunch and breakfast.
-If there is at least 1 cup of milk and at least 1⁄2 cup of fruit/vegetable juice in the smoothie, the smoothie may count as two food items for purposes of OVS.
+SAY: Smoothies with fruit, vegetables, or fruit/vegetable combined and milk are another popular combination food offered at lunch and breakfast.
+If there is at least 1 cup of milk and at least 1/2 cup of fruit/vegetable juice in the smoothie, the smoothie may count as two food items for purposes of OVS.
 Fruit, vegetable, or fruit/vegetable smoothies may also be made with yogurt.
 A student would need to select one additional food item in order to have three total items and a breakfast reimbursable meal.

-Grains and/or meats / meat alternates
+SHOW SLIDE: Grains and/or Meats/Meat Alternates

-Schools may offer grains and/or meats / meat alternates meet the minimum ounce equivalent in this combined meal component requirement.

-- Schools may offer grains and/or meats / meat alternates meet the combined component requirement based on ounce equivalents. - The minimum daily requirement (1.0-ounce equivalent) and minimum weekly requirements (7.0-9.0 ounce equivalents, depending on the age/grade group) remain the same. - Schools can meet the daily and weekly requirements by offering grains and/or meats / meat alternates

-We have covered several different factors to consider when implementing OVS in the School Breakfast Program.
+- SAY: Schools may offer grains and/or meats / meat alternates to meet the minimum ounce equivalent in this combined meal component requirement. - Schools may offer grains and/or meats / meat alternates to meet the combined component requirement based on ounce equivalents. - The minimum daily requirement (1.0-ounce equivalent) and minimum weekly requirements (7.0-9.0 ounce equivalents, depending on the age/grade group) remain the same. - Schools can meet the daily and weekly requirements by offering grains and/or meats / meat alternates. - SAY: We have covered several different factors to consider when implementing OVS in the School Breakfast Program.
 In the next activity, we are going to review different breakfast menu options and determine how food items should be credited in these specific examples.